rkuma183/wilsonmar.github.io/_future/Heroku.md

 Email:
    </pre>

-0. Enter your Heroku password:
+0. Enter your Heroku password.

+   BTW, I like using 1Password to securely store and retrieve passwords.

 0. Enter the password